interplaynetary/free-association/README.md

   In equity you *own* a share of me.

   You may deploy any duplicitous means to gain my recognition of your contribution towards my self-fulfillment, you could lie to me with no end!
-And so long as you have secured your shares: you *own* me.
+And so long as you have secured your shares: you *own* my recognition.

-  In other words, in Mutual-Stakeholding the Past dominates the Present.
+  In other words, in Mutual-Stakeholding: the **Past dominates the Present**.
 I can not remove my recognition of the past that is no longer true, because you own it.

-(The transferability of recognition in the form of objects/tokens/money - is the condition of possiblity of the accumulation of recognition in general and is the condition of possiblity of false-recognition that persists even in the light of new information in the Present.)
+  **The transferability of recognition in the form of objects/tokens/money - is the condition of possibility of the accumulation of recognition in general and is the condition of possibility of false-recognition that persists even in the light of new information in the Present.**

-  On the contrary in Free-Association: **The Present dominates the Past**.
+  On the contrary, in Free-Association: **The Present reigns over the Past**.
 I am able to, at a whim, modify my recognition of the Past in the light of new information in the Present.

-  In Free-Assocation I can *re-attribute* shares of my total-recognition - also proportions of 100% - and this is only possible because in Free-Association we each own 100% of ourselves!
+  In Free-Association I can *re-attribute* shares of my total-recognition - also proportions of 100% - and **this is only possible because in Free-Association we each own 100% of ourselves!**

-  We are free!
+  *We are free!
 You don't own me, and I don't own you!
-We owe each other nothing!
+We owe each other nothing!*

   Recall that Mutual-Recognition is Hegel's resolution of the master-slave dialectic.